BeloveO/alx-system_engineering-devops/0x02-shell_redirections/README.md

 “19-AZ- replaces characters ‘A’ and ‘c’ with ‘Z’ and ‘e’ respectively” “20-hiago- deletes all instances of ‘c’ and ‘C’” “21-reverse- reverses input”
+“22-users_and_homes- displays users and home directories sorted by users”